meibraransari/HomeLAB/README.md

 # Services I use in my Lab:

-Services that I am using for DevOps daily operation.
+Services, that I am using for DevOps daily operation.
 ```
 -> Proxmox
         Proxmox Virtual Environment is a hyper-converged infrastructure open-source software.
 It is a hosted hypervisor that can run operating systems including Linux and Windows on x64 hardware.